pressler-vsc/sarkit/docs/source/user_guide.rst

    >>> xmlhelp.load(".//{*}ModeType")
    'SPOTLIGHT'

-:py:class:`~sarkit.xmlhelp.XmlHelper.load_elem` and :py:class:`~sarkit.xmlhelp.XmlHelper.set_elem` can be
+:py:class:`~sarkit.standards.sicd.xml.XmlHelper.load_elem` and :py:class:`~sarkit.standards.sicd.xml.XmlHelper.set_elem`
-used when you already have an element object:
+can be used when you already have an element object:

 .. doctest::